Julian-Lengersdorff/tls_x64dbg/README.md

-# TLS Secret Extraction Tool for x64dbg
+# TLS Secret Tracking for x64dbg

 A debugging script that tracks TLS secrets from the Windows LSASS process using x64dbg.
 This tool intercepts the `derive_secret` function in the `ncryptsslp` module to capture and log TLS handshake secrets, enabling TLS secret material availability analysis.